johnmatson/johnmatson/README.md

 ![](github-header.png)

 **I'm an electrical engineering student & DSP developer from Vancouver, Canada.
-I love hardware technology, software development and DSP of all kinds, and am actively looking for opportunities!**
+I love hardware technology, software development and signal processing of all kinds, and am actively looking for opportunities!**

 - ⚙️ I'm best at `.py`, `.cpp`, `.m`, `.sv`
 - 📖 In 2021, I will graduate from BCIT's Electrical Engineering program